ortus-boxlang/boxlang-docs/language/components/properties.md

 The `property` construct can also have different name-value pair attributes that can enhance its functionality.
 You can find all of them here: [https://cfdocs.org/cfproperty](https://cfdocs.org/cfproperty).
 Below are the most common ones:

-* `type` - A valid Boxlang type
+* `type` - A valid BoxLang type
 * `default` - Default value when the object is created, else defaults to `null`.
 * `setter` - Generate a setter method or not, defaults to true
 * `getter` - Generate a getter method or not, defaults to true

-Please note that in Boxlang you can also declare these attributes via annotations in the comments section, weird, I know!
+Please note that in BoxLang you can also declare these attributes via annotations in the comments section, weird, I know!

 ```java
 /**